Premature Rupture of the Membranes (PROM) and Birth Injury

 The causes of PROM/PPROM are sometimes unclear.
 But it is more likely to happen in women who have experienced (1,4):

-- Prior PPROM: Women with a history of PPROM leading to preterm delivery have a 13.5% rate of recurrence in subsequent pregnancies.
+- Prior PPROM: Women with a history of PPROM and preterm delivery have an increased chance of PPROM happening again.
+There is a 13.5% rate of recurrence in subsequent pregnancies.

 - Prior preterm labor and delivery